aaallami/STACK-ADT/README.md

 Welcome to the **Stack Implementation Quiz**! 🎓

-In this exercise, you'll work through a partially completed C program that demonstrates how a simple stack works using dynamic memory.
-Your task is to **fill in the blanks** as part of the lecture activity.
+In this exercise, you'll work through a partially completed C program demonstrating how a simple stack works using dynamic memory.
+Your task is to **fill in the blanks** during the lecture activity.

 ---